nrfconnect/sdk-nrf/samples/bluetooth/central_bas/README.rst

 Bluetooth: Central BAS
 ######################

-The Central BAS sample demonstrates how do use the :ref:`bas_c_readme`.
+The Central BAS sample demonstrates how do use the :ref:`bas_client_readme`.
 It uses the BAS Client to receive battery level information from a compatible device.